CLOSE X

 The Museum of Sacred Art in Nusco

-Throughout history the area has been inhabited by prideful people, who swiftly rebuilt their cities after the Romans flattened them and rebuilt them again following the devastating earthquake of 1980, a catastrophe that killed almost 3,000 and left 100 times that number homeless.
+Throughout history the area has been inhabited by prideful people.
+They swiftly rebuilt their cities after the Romans flattened them and rebuilt them again following the devastating earthquake of 1980.
+That catastrophe killed almost 3,000 and left 100 times that number homeless.

 Today, though, as in the past, within the Taurasi area of Avellino visitors continue to trip over castles, numerous wine cellars and open doors at wineries.
 The latter include such notables as Mastroberadino and Feudi San Gregorio, as well as emerging wineries such as Marianna.
 They all produce a great selection of award-winning zesty whites and fruity, intense reds.